77063code/aaliya-gallery/README.md

 1. First rerun the admin/images.js to make sure the most recent data is uploaded
 2. Move accessKeyId, secretAccessKey, bucket and region to the config file

+UPLOAD-IMAGE BRANCH
+1. Right now just creating a form to upload one file and save it as test.txt STEPS
+1. Install aws-sdk

 RELEASES
 V1.3